altar31/altar31/README.md

 ## 👨‍🔬 Science

-Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about **Scientific computing** and **Deep Learning - Machine Learning** algorithms development for **computer vision** and **data-driven scientific discoveries**.
+Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about **Scientific computing** and **Deep Learning - Machine Learning** algorithms development for **computer vision**, **time series analysis** and **data-driven scientific discoveries**.
 Along the way, I also developed an interest in **Artificial General Intelligence** (AGI) systems with an emphasis on AI-safety, governance and Human-AI alignment.
 Finally, I'm an [open science](https://elifesciences.org/articles/16800) advocate !

 My main research interests are :
 * 🤖 Neural Architecture Search and High-performance machine learning